Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to compare youth receiving Wraparound services to youth who had been in the same system prior to implementation of Wraparound.
+The purpose of the study was to compare data from two groups of juvenile offenders with mental health problems: youth in a juvenile justice wraparound program called Connections [now called Wraparound] and a historical comparison group of youth in traditional mental health services.
+Participants were either a part of the Connections program or a comparison group.
 Measures utilized include the juvenile justice management information system looking at recidivism and number and length of detentions.
-Results indicate youth in the comparison group were significantly more likely to commit an offense and to commit an offense sooner after entering services than the Wraparound group.
+Results indicate that youth in the comparison group were significantly more likely to commit an offense and to commit an offense sooner after entering services than the Connections group.
 This pattern was repeated when the analysis looked at felony offenses alone.
-All of the comparison group youth served detention at some point in the follow-up time, compared to 72% of youth receiving Wraparound services.
-Limitations include lack of randomization of participants, generalizability due to gender, and lack of postintervention follow-up.
+All of the comparison group youth served detention at some point in the follow-up time, compared to 72% of youth receiving Connections services.
+Limitations include lack of randomization of participants, lack of generalizability due to gender, and lack of controlled postintervention follow-up.

 Length of controlled postintervention follow-up: None.